Sassy Southwest Stuffed Shells

 - Preheat oven to 350°.
 Cook pasta according to package directions for al dente.
 Drain and rinse in cold water.

 - Meanwhile, in a large skillet, cook beef and pork over medium heat until no longer pink, breaking into crumbles, 8-10 minutes; drain.
 Add carrot, green onions and garlic; cook 1 minute longer.
-Stir in chilies, 1 cup cheese, half of the fried onions and the cilantro.
+Stir in chiles, 1 cup cheese, half of the fried onions and the cilantro.
 In a large bowl combine picante sauce, tomato sauce and water; stir 1 cup picante mixture into pan.

 - Spread 1 cup remaining picante mixture into a greased 13x9-in. baking dish.
 Fill pasta shells with meat mixture; place in baking dish, overlapping ends slightly.
 Top with remaining sauce.
 Cover and bake 30 minutes.
 Uncover; top with remaining cheese and remaining fried onions.
 Bake until cheese is melted, 5-10 minutes.